prodigiousMind/mrMailer/README.md

 # mrMailer
-This repository is for sending email using python language.
+mrMailer is a simple bot for sending email with zipped file attachments using python language.

 Simple code for sending mail.